How to Use Color at a Craft Show to Attract Shoppers

 The key to using color to grab attention and make your craft show display stand out is to keep your colors limited.

-Generally, the fewer colors used, the more of an impact they’ll make.
+Generally, the fewer colors used, the more of an impact you’ll make.

 My advice is to feature no more than 3 colors.